matanm28/Flight-Simulator-Part1/README.md

 ![](flight-gear%20menu.png)

 ## Compiling
+We provide a _makefile_ to compile this project, you should use it!
+To properly use this _makefile_ you should download the repository content without changing any files location.

+In case you had to change the folder's path, make sure the _makefile_ resides in the outer folder alongside _main.cpp_.
-You should compile this program using the added makefile in this repository with the following command:
+Compile this program with the following command:
 > make all

-Alternatively, you can download source.txt from this repository and use the following command:
+Alternatively (if you didn't change folders and files location), you can download source.txt from this repository and use the following command:
 > make compile
+notice that source.txt should reside in the same folder as the _makefile_

 ## Running
 The interpreter receives a single argument which is the path of a text file containing the code you'll want to run.